measurement-factory/squid-notes/callbacks.md

 * AsyncJob destructing sequence should validate that no callbacks remain uncalled after a non-throwing AsyncJob::Start() return.
 This validation can probably be automated via asserts in helper-stored callback destructors.

-* AsyncJob must prevent swanSong() calls until a non-throwing Start() return.
-  Unfortunately, this may require adding a AsyncJob::started flag.

 ## Side notes